FOSSEE/st-scripts/lstsq/script.rst

 {{{ Show the "sponsored by FOSSEE" slide }}}

-#[Nishanth]: Will add this line after all of us fix on one.
+.. #[Nishanth]: Will add this line after all of us fix on one.
+..
 This tutorial was created as a part of FOSSEE project, NME ICT, MHRD India

 Hope you have enjoyed and found it useful.
 Thank you

+..
+   Local Variables:
+   mode: rst
+   indent-tabs-mode: nil
+   sentence-end-double-space: nil
+   fill-column: 75
+   End: